Santa Barbara Wellness Directory

 A Happy, Healthy Heart

-by Claudia Brachtl, L.Ac
+by Claudia Ward, L.Ac

 Ayurveda considers the heart as the most precious organ and the seat of human consciousness.
 The soul is said to be a jewel that resides deep in the lotus, which represents the heart.
 The lotus petals need to be open in order for light to come in and make the jewel shine.
 How we feel in our heart is how we connect to the world.
 When our emotions are healthy and stable our heart will thrive.
 Heart diseases reflect the deep-seated issues of identity, emotions and consciousness.
 Emotional problems play a key role in heart disease and should always be considered when treating heart disease.